 Like Lofton, Tillman has a good driving layup rating at 76.
 However, Tillman has a much more impressive close shot at 89.
 These ratings combined with his 80 in shot IQ and a very impressive 95 in hands make a very workable skillset on the court for Xavier.

-Tillman is a better player than Lofton in the present with some very impressive standout ratings, but being three years older means that with the right development Lofton may be the better option.
-At the end of the day both players are great sleeper options for you at center, and it comes down to you which one (if not both!) you’d prefer to pursue.
+Tillman is a better player than Lofton at present with some very impressive standout ratings, but being three years older means that with the right development, Lofton may be the better option.
+At the end of the day, both players are great sleeper options for you at center, and it comes down to you which one (if not both!) you’d prefer to pursue.

 Jaden Hardy, Dallas Mavericks